ww-tech/primrose/README_DEVELOPER_NOTES.md

 ## Registering Your Classes
-Now that you've written your own classes that implement the `Node` interface, how do your register them given that these nodes are in your project and you are importing `primrose`?
+Now that you've written your own classes that implement the `Node` interface, how do you register them given that these nodes are in your project and you are importing `primrose`?

 If running `primrose` with a configuration file, all you need to do is set the environment variable `PRIMROSE_EXT_NODE_PACKAGE`.